CawaMS/app-service-msi-keyvault-dotnet/README.md

 1. Microsoft.Configuration.ConfigurationBuilders.Azure - Enables an application to use Key Vault as a configuration store without changing source code
 2. Microsoft.Configuration.ConfigurationBuilders - Enables an application to use additional configuration stores other than web.config file

-The HomeController Index class can use the exact same old way to access a configuration setting through ConfigurationManager class, without any code change
+The HomeController Index class reads a configuration setting through ConfigurationManager class, without any code change

 ```csharp
 public async System.Threading.Tasks.Task<ActionResult> Index()